 I've read several articles and noticed there were some contradictions so you have do your own research if you wanna buy a car with the safest color for you personally because there are additional factors.

-Yes, I'm from Canada and we have snow for about 5 months a year so white cars aren't safe for us all year round. - Metal_Treasure
+Yes, I'm from Canada, and we have snow for about 5 months a year, so white cars aren't safe for us all year round.

-I personally think red is rather among the safest colors, especially the brighter shades.
-For example, Fire Departments trucks are usually red because this color is/was considered well visible.
-My favorite color is black but I would avoid this color for my car because it's the least safe.
+I personally think red is among the safest colors, especially the brighter shades.
+For example, fire department trucks are usually red because this color is/was considered highly visible.
+My favorite color is black, but I would avoid this color for my car because it's the least safe.
 White doesn't work very well in Canada (snow for about 5 months).
-The yellow-ish shades are not for everybody.
-So what's left as relatively safe and acceptable is something light red-ish. - Metal_Treasure
+The yellowish shades are not for everybody.
+So what's left as relatively safe and acceptable is something light red-ish.

-Blue isn't among the safest colors but because many people love blue cars, authors recommend Light Blue (bright colors are safer). - Metal_Treasure
+Blue isn't among the safest colors, but because many people love blue cars, authors recommend Light Blue (bright colors are safer).

 Black may seem like an unsafe color to some people, but think about it.
 If it's a bright day, black would be noticeable because on bright days, there isn't much that's dark, so black would be able to be seen.
 Even driving it at night wouldn't be that bad, because cities are lit at night and all cars also have headlights.